 Understanding your audience and their engagement with your content is a vital component in crafting a captivating digital strategy that resonates with your congregation—and beyond.
-And this is no more important than the weeks leading up to big holiday services—like Christmas and Easter—when you’re more likely to have above average engagement with your livestream.
+And this is no more important than the weeks leading up to big holiday services—like Christmas and Easter—when you’re more likely to have above-average engagement with your church livestream.

 Fortunately, a plethora of data is readily accessible, right at your fingertips—if you know where to find it.
-From average watch times to geographic heat maps, these metrics will help you to both understand current trends and begin to modify your strategy to increase reach and engagement.
-As we come up on Easter, one of the most significant and well-attended services of the year, it will be helpful to keep these metrics in mind.
+From average watch times to geographic heat maps, church livestreaming metrics will help you to both understand current trends and begin to modify your strategy to increase reach and engagement.

-What are Livestreaming Metrics and Why Do They Matter?
+What are Church Livestreaming Metrics and Why Do They Matter?

 Master the Art of Church Metrics